Unity-Technologies/SynthDet/docs/RunningSynthDetCloud.md

 6. When execution is complete, use the `usim download manifest <execution-id>` command to download the execution's manifest.

-The manifest is a `.csv` formatted file and will be downloaded to the same location from which you execute the above command, which is the `unity_simulation_bundle` folder.
+The manifest is a `.csv` formatted file and will be downloaded to the same location from which you execute the above command.
 This file does **not** include actual data, rather, it includes links to the generated data, including the JSON files, the logs, the images, and so on.

 7. Open the manifest file to check it.
 Make sure there are links to various types of output and check a few of the links to see if they work.